-Dogs with long hair were usually bred this way to help protect them from the elements at the time when they were working dogs.
+Dogs with long hair were usually bred this way to help protect them from the elements at the time when they were working dogs or guard dogs.
 These dogs also have thick undercoats, which, again, are designed to protect them from excessive heat or cold.
-This means that if you're opting for a long-haired dog, you're in for lots of grooming!
+This means that if you're opting for a long-haired dog, you're in for lots of grooming, probably a few times a week!

 Large long haired dogs